Some remarks on invariants: Examples

 In $D=6$, the ring of real invariants of a self-dual 3-form and its complex conjugate is freely generated by single independent invariants of degrees 2,4,6,8.
 The stability group is trivial, and the dimension is $4=\dim (F_3)- \dim (\so(6)+{\mathfrak{u}}(1))=20-15-1$.
 The partition function is \be P(t)={1\over(1-t^2)(1-t^4)(1-t^6)(1-t^8)}\,. \ee

 It is instructive to compare this case with the structure of the ring of the $\so(6)$ invariants of a generic 3-form $F_3$ without requiring the ${\mathfrak u}(1)$ (duality) invariance.
-The dimension of the ring is $5=20-15$ and it is freely generated by independent invariants at orders $2,4,4,4,6$.
-The three ones at degree 4 have ${\mathfrak u}(1) $ charges $-4,0,4$ associated with powers of $F^{\pm}_{3}$.
+The dimension of the ring is $5=20-15$ and it is freely generated by independent invariants at orders $2,4,4,4,6$.\footnote{Explicit construction of these invariants is given in Appendix \ref{AppendixE}, eqs. \eqref{I4+}-\eqref{CHt}.} The three ones at degree 4 have ${\mathfrak u}(1) $ charges $-4,0,4$ associated with powers of $F^{\pm}_{3}$.
 Introducing the fugacity $q$ associated with the charge, we get the following partition function

 The generators at $t^4q^{\pm4}$ go away when we demand $U(1)$-invariance.
 There are many elements at degree 8 in the ring of the $\so(6)$-invariants, and fewer in the ring of $(\so(6)\oplus{\mathfrak u}(1))$-invariants.
 However, the former has no {\it independent generators} at degree 8.
 The latter does have, because there is one element obtained as the product of the generators at $t^4q^{-4}$ and $t^4q^4$ that is composite in the ring of $\so(6)$-invariants but not in the ring of $(\so(6)\oplus{\mathfrak u}(1))$-invariants.